CloudLabsAI-Azure/openai-end-to-end-baseline/docs/Instructions/Labs/00-GettingStarted-V2.md

-# Getting Started with Your Develop Generative AI solutions with Azure OpenAI service Workshop
+# Openai end to end baseline

-Welcome to your Develop Generative AI solutions with Azure OpenAI service workshop!
-We've prepared a seamless environment for you to explore and learn about connection between artificial intelligence (AI), Responsible AI, and text, code, and image generation.
+Welcome to your Openai end to end baseline Workshop!
+We've prepared a seamless environment for you to explore and learn about connection between artificial intelligence (AI), Prompt Flow, ML workspace and front end webapp.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment